rachit-dubey/humanRL_prior_games/README.md

-Our suit of custom games built for our paper
+Our suit of custom games built to test performance of RL agents for our paper 'Investigating Human Priors for Playing Video Games' published in ICML 2018.

+The 'original game' is the original game which contains all prior information.
+The 'no semantics' is the game which removes semantic information prior.
+The 'no object' is the game which removes concept of object prior.
+The 'no affordance' is the game which removes affordance prior.
+The 'no similarity' is the game which masks similarity prior.

+Refer to our paper available here for more details - https://arxiv.org/abs/1802.10217

 We used the PyGame-Learning-Environment to build these games.
 All the games are based on the codes from the game 'MonsterKong' from PLE.